College of Graduate Studies

 The picture shows a new-born mouse [top] defective in hair follicle development as compared to the normal animal [bottom].
 The defect is induced by Hox gene over-expression.

 Genetics & Development Course Descriptions

-This course is designed to build on the Regulation of Gene Expression, Biomembranes, Receptors and Signaling and Systems Biology units of the first year curriculum for Ph.D., and complement ongoing department-specific seminars and journal clubs.
-Cellular Signaling during Development will provide the students with an in depth look at ongoing research in the field of developmental biology with a strong focus on the signaling networks that control the important developmental processes.
-Emphasis will also be placed on the pathology of dysregulated signaling mechanisms in diseases.
+This course is designed to build on the Regulation of Gene Expression, Biomembranes, Receptors and Signaling and Systems Biology units of the first year curriculum for Ph.D and complement ongoing Department-specific seminars and journal clubs.
+Cellular Signaling during development will provide the students with an indepth look at ongoing research in the field of developmental biology with a strong focus on the signaling networks that control these important processes.
 It will allow for a broad scope of understanding of the techniques, theories and practices involved in the delineation of cellular signaling in complex systems.
-The course will begin, in the first 2 sessions, with an outline of and introduction to topics to be discussed.
-Review and discussion of papers by the students will follow.
-For each paper discussed the presenting student will first provide overviews that will serve as background material.
-Grades will be based on the quality of presentation and participation.
+Offered every Spring Semester.

 Genetics & Development Faculty

 Philip H. Howe, Ph.D.

 Jennifer Isaacs, Ph.D.